neoml-lib/neoml/NeoML/docs/en/Python/submodules/clustering.rst

 #####################

-A `simple clustering algorithm <https://github.com/neoml-lib/neoml/blob/master/NeoML/docs/en/API/Clustering/FirstCome.md>`_ that create a new cluster for each new vector that is far enough from the clusters already existing.
+A `simple clustering algorithm <https://github.com/neoml-lib/neoml/blob/master/NeoML/docs/en/API/Clustering/FirstCome.md>`_ that creates a new cluster for each new vector that is far enough from the clusters already existing.

 Class description